Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: The testing setup introduction

+As schematically shown in Fig.~\ref{schemePDESchematicDrawing}, the LED, the photodiode, and the SiPMs are all in a 10 K environment, while the preamplifier and data acquisition (DAQ) are at room temperature (RT).
+The 70 cm SMA cable going through the cryocooler’s walls connects the SiPMs in cryogenic conditions to the preamplifier on the warm side.
+All parts in cryogenic temperature have been verified earlier to ensure their capability of working at 4 K or below, and the parts were put in warm because they cannot work at LHe temperature.
+For the I-V curve tests, a Keithley 6485 electrometer was connected directly to the SiPMs; for the data-taking with the 8 GHz bandwidth, 25 GSa/s sample rate oscilloscope, an preamplifier was connected between the SiPMs and the oscilloscope.

-As mentioned in references~\cite{Eckert10, Zappala16, MPPCTechnicalNote21}, the PDE can be obtained by measuring the relative efficiency between the to-be-tested SiPMs and a calibrated photodiode.
-To read a SiPMs' signal at LHe temperature, one has to decide where the readout system, especially the preamplifier, should be located first.
-Reference~\cite{Acerbi17} used a cryogenic preamplifier capable of working at 40 K. High electron mobility transistors (HEMTs) have been implemented as a preamplifier at 4 K and 10 mK ~\cite{HEMTCryogenics19, HEMTCryogenics23}.
-While other references~\cite{Zhang22, Alessandro14} put the preamplifier at RT.
-Since we can not get a preamplifier capable of working at LHe temperature, we decided to leave the preamp and the related DAQ system at RT; an LED, a photodiode, and a SiPMs are all in cryogenic; a 70 cm SMA cable connects the SiPMs in cold and the preamplifier in warm, as schematically shown in Fig.~\ref{schemePDESchematicDrawing}.
-The low-noise preamplifier circuit is based on an ultra wide-band, low-power, current feedback operational amplifier (OPA694, TI), which is configured as a non-inverting voltage amplifier with a gain of $\sim$ 46.
-A low pass RC filter, composed of a 20 $\Omega$ serial resistor and a 1 nF capacitor connecting to the ground, is added to the operational amplifier output to further reduce the noise.
-Depending on the data to take, an 8 GHz bandwidth, 25 GSa/s sample rate digital oscilloscope, or a Keithley 6485 electrometer will be connected.
+Generally, a preamplifier should be located as close as possible to a detector to reduce signal deterioration on the cable.
+Reference~\cite{Acerbi17} used a preamplifier capable of working at 40 K, so the amplifier was (only) a few cm away from the SiPMs in cryogenic.
+High electron mobility transistors (HEMTs) have been implemented as a preamplifier at 4 K and 10 mK ~\cite{HEMTCryogenics19, HEMTCryogenics23}.
+In contrast, some other works~\cite{ZhangSiPM2022, Alessandro14} put the preamplifier at RT.
+In our setup, since the TI OPA694 chip integrated into the preamplifier cannot be functional at LHe temperature, we must leave the preamplifier at RT.
+We developed two versions of the preamplifier.
+The V1 amplifier is based on the ultra wide-band (690 MHz), low-power, current feedback operational amplifier, OPA694, and is configured as a non-inverting voltage amplifier.
+A low-pass RC filter, composed of a 20 $\Omega$ serial resistor and a 1 nF capacitor is added to the operational amplifier output to reduce noise further.
+The V2 preamplifier has been updated to have a lower bandwidth of $\sim$ 170 kHz, a greater gain, and a better signal/noise ratio (SNR).
+The V1 was used in the measurements of DCR (Fig.~\ref{SiPMDCR10k}) and AP (Fig.~\ref{SiPMAPDCR10k}, Fig.~\ref{SiPMAPVSBias10k}, and Fig.~\ref{combinedAP7K10K}).
+The V2 was implemented in the measurements of a raw signal (Fig.~\ref{typicalRawSignal10K}), a charge histogram (Fig.~\ref{SiPM10K35VQFit}), PDE (Fig.~\ref{allPDESiPM10K} and Fig.~\ref{combinedPDE7K10K}), and CT (Fig.~\ref{SiPMsCT7K10KOV5To11V}).